yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-TimePicker.md

 <a name="basics-when-to-use"></a>
 ### When to use
-Use the TimePicker when the user must select a time.

 There are a set of date, time and duration pickers available in the SDK.
 Choose the one that is most suitable to your need.
 * DatePicker
 * DateTimePicker